civicrm/org.civicrm.sympasync/README.md

 **Get Started**: Install the extension in CiviCRM and navigate to "Administer: Communications: Sympa Sync".

-**Security**: The Sympa application will be able to read a list of active, primary email addresses for each group in CiviCRM, but it will not be able to modify data or access other SQL tables.
+**Security**: The Sympa application has a restricted view of the CiviCRM database.
+It can read a list of active, primary email addresses for each group in CiviCRM, but it cannot directly modify data or access other SQL tables.

 **Limitations**: Currently, this only supports simple, static groups.
 If the concept works well with static groups, we can extend to smart,